West Valley Community College

 90% - above = A 80% - 89% = B 70% - 79% = C 60% - 69% = D 59% - below = F

-Please note that even though you receive passing scores without completing one of the components that make up the total grade you will not pass the course.
-For example, if you receive a cumulative score of 70% for quizzes, midterm and final exam but do not turn in all of the homework assignments you will receive a failing grade.
+Please note that you must receive a 70% for each component of the class in order to pass the course.
+For example, if you receive a cumulative score of 70% for quizzes, midterm and final exam but do not pass receive enough points to receive a 70% for the homework component of the course you will receive a failing grade.

 Plagiarism/Cheating Policy: If plagiarism and/or cheating occurs the student will be withdrawn from the course and reported to the College.